Page updated 03/01/2022

 - State of Wisconsin ‘New Home’ uniform building seal is current fee plus S&H

 - Permit to start fee (Excavation; footing & foundation only)

 - New one- & two-family dwelling construction fee: (ICC Building Valuation Data Cost per group / category x the inspection fee multiplier x square foot) with an $800 minimum.

 - New commercial/industrial building construction fee: (ICC Building Valuation Data Cost per group / category x the inspection fee multiplier x square foot) with a $1000 minimum.

 - New construction deck, porch, pool, spa, hot tub, shed, garage, accessory building fee

 - Number of inspection types to be determined by the inspector at plan review.

 - Addition; Alteration; Remodel; change of use fee

 - Number of inspection types to be determined by the inspector at plan review

 - Fee for modular dwelling unit; shell only dwelling unit is 80% of number 6 above.

-- Fee for manufactured ‘mobile’ home is $250 plus any additions such as deck, basement, etc.
+- Fee for manufactured ‘mobile’ home plus any additions such as deck, basement, etc.

 - Penalty fee for starting a project without a permit is up to double the full permit fees

-- Re-inspection fee will be charged at the same rate as the original inspection fee, $80 minimum.
+- Re-inspection fee will be charged at the same rate as the original inspection fee.

 - For a project that is not ready for inspection; does not meet the code; failure to cancel inspection at least one hour prior to scheduled time; storage or personal items blocking necessary inspection areas; no access to site and/or building will also be considered an inspection trip.